Envirometrix/PredictiveSoilMapping/09-PSM_future.md

 distribution of spatial environmental information.
-Just as many companies and agencies have increasingly begun to outsource their data storage, data processing and even key functions such as payroll and human resources so too could entities involved in the production or use or spatial data outsource many of their functions to OpenGeoHub.
+Just as many companies and agencies have increasingly begun to outsource their data storage, data processing and even key functions such as payroll and human resources, so too could entities involved in the production or use or spatial data outsource many of their functions to OpenGeoHub.
 It is expensive and time consuming to build and maintain custom functionality in house to support the production and distribution of inventory spatial